Geometric Solution of Turbulence as Diffusion in Loop Space: Application I: Decaying Hydrodynamic Turbulence

 Furthermore, the log-log slope of $E(t)$ versus $L(t)$ in the DNS data shows a slight, systematic deviation from the \textbf{leading-order theoretical exponent} of $-5/2$.
 This deviation is not a flaw; it is perfectly explained by the theory.

 As shown in \textbf{Figure 2 (Bottom)}, the leading-order term (gray dash-dotted line) acts as an asymptote, while the \textbf{complete theoretical curve} (orange line)—which includes all sub-leading exponents from the numerically evaluated Mellin-Barnes integral—provides a \textbf{precise match to the $Re_{\lambda}=145$ DNS data} over the entire range.
 This fit, which matches thousands of data points using only two physical scale parameters (for overall energy and length), provides a high level of confidence in the solution.
-It visually confirms that the observed energy decay law is composed of the "ground state" term ($L_M^{-5/2}$) plus a hierarchy of calculable, quantum-like corrections, just as the theory predicts.

-Presumably, the minor deviations from the theoretical curve at the far left end ($ \log L_M < 3.2, \log E > 2$) are explained by the early stages of energy decay, when statistical equilibrium has not yet been achieved.
+It visually confirms that the observed energy decay law is composed of the "ground state" term ($L_M^{-5/2}$) plus a hierarchy of calculable, quantum-like corrections, just as the theory predicts. \begin{remark} It may be worth noting that this superposition of leading plus subleading power terms will not imitate a mixture of powers.
+Asymptotically, the effective index will rather look like a leading index plus a decreasing powerlike correction, so this will not be a rotated line in a log-log scale but rather a straight line with a leading slope, curved at the left end by a $1/L^3$ correction, just like it appears in Figure \ref{fig:DNSFit}. \end{remark} Presumably, the minor deviations from the theoretical curve at the far left end ($ \log L_M < 3.2, \log E > 2$) are explained by the early stages of energy decay, when statistical equilibrium has not yet been achieved.
 The initial K41 spectrum would have contaminated the data, leading to deviations from the turbulent attractor.